drduh/YubiKey-Guide/README.md

 gpg --edit-key $KEYID
 ```

-## Signing
+The Certify key passphrase and Admin PIN will be prompted.

-The Certify key passphrase and Admin PIN are required for this step.
+## Signature key

-Select and transfer the signature key - `*` will appear next to the selected subkey (`ssb*`):
+Select and transfer the Signature key - `*` will appear next to the selected subkey (`ssb*`):

 ```console
 gpg> key 1